Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 1: Cut bread into strips and prepare custard

 To begin, slice bread into thirds to make sticks.
-Then, whisk together eggs, milk, maple syrup, cinnamon and salt.
+Then, whisk together eggs, milk, maple syrup, cinnamon and salt in a bowl.

 Step 2: Soak French toast sticks

-Next, dip the bread into the egg mixture to soak for about 2 minutes.
+Next, dip the bread into the custard mixture to soak for about 2 minutes.
 I don’t like to soak the bread for longer because it can get too soggy and fall apart.

 Step 3: Air fry until golden brown

-Preheat air fryer to 300F and spray the basket with spray oil.
+Preheat air fryer to 300F and spray the air fryer basket with cooking spray oil.
 Then, place French toast sticks in the basket.

-Finally, serve with powdered sugar and maple syrup.
+Finally, serve with powdered sugar, maple syrup, and melted butter.

 Storage and reheating

-Store the cooked air fryer French toast in an air tight container in the fridge for up to 5 days.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.
 I recommend reheating it in the toaster oven or air fryer.
+You can reheat in the microwave, but you will not get the same crispiness.
+You can also freeze the air fryer French toast sticks for up to 4 months.

-Check out these other delicious air fryer recipes
+Check out these other Easy air fryer recipes

 • Air Fryer Breakfast Potatoes